How to Manage Meeting Notes in Notion: A Practical DB Setup for Teams of 5-30

 • Decision

-Every additional tag adds a moment of hesitation for whoever's logging the meeting.
+Every additional tag adds a moment of hesitation for whoever's logging.
 Hesitation increases the cost of compliance, and compliance is what makes the whole library work.
+Run it for a month, prune the tags no one used, only add new ones in a deliberate monthly review.

-The three search axes that actually matter
+Three search axes that actually matter

-• When: Filter by date range
+• When: filter by date range

-• Who: Filter by Attendees
+• Who: filter by Attendees

-• Which project: Follow the project relation
+• Which project: follow the project relation

 Three walls you'll hit when rolling out to the team